Sustainability and environmental impact

 For this reason, we believe ‘built to last’ should be the mantra of anyone serious about sustainability in manufacture.

-For example, the power for our workshops comes from 100% renewable energy, we use 100% recycled packaging materials, and are almost 100% paper free.
+For example, the power for our workshops comes from Green Energy, we use 100% recycled packaging materials, and are almost 100% paper free.

 We also only use Lime in our installations, Lime creates 20% less CO2 than Portland cement in its manufacture and unlike cement absorbs CO2 whilst setting so is close to carbon neutral.
 Portland cement is used on request when required for historical purposes.